 |Bushcraft Survival Kits|

 |Bushcraft Survival Essential Kit Review|

 A multi-tool has many benefits for the outdoorsman.
-Multi-tools are an all in one toolset.
-Many contain a knife, saw, pliers, scissors, screwdrivers and can opener, which will come in handy when outdoors.
+Multi-tools are an all-in-one toolset.
+Many contain a knife, saw, pliers, scissors, screwdrivers, and can opener, which will come in handy when outdoors.

 Water filters can provide fresh cooking and drinking water.
-They are easy to use and requires little maintenance.
+They are easy to use and require little maintenance.
 Many can remove just about all of the harmful contaminants.
 The hardcore bushcrafter will boil their water, but sometimes it’s just easier to use a filter.
 Please click on the product for a full review.

 |Water Filtration Systems|

 |LifeStraw Personal Water Filter Review|

 If you spend a lot of time outdoors, then I am sure you have seen many wild edible plants along your path.
 Any good bushcrafter, outdoorsmen, or survivalist should be able to identify and prepare some basic wild food.
 Foraging is a good skill to have and learning the basics can be very easy if you have the right book or guide.
 I am an avid forager and learned to use foraging books for my particular region.
 Here are some to consider.

 Learning the skills to thrive in any outdoor condition can give you confidence.
 It can also keep you and the people on your trip safe.
 There are several books that can give you the skills to make a shelter, tie a proper knot and start a fire.
 Here are some survival and Bushcraft books that will make great gifts.